 Clinical Justification for Use

-Robotics and VR can be utilized at any point in the process of rehabilitation, from the acute to late stages.
+Robotics and VR can be utilized at any point in the process of rehabilitation, from the acute to chronic stages.
 These technologies may be used to supplement conventional therapy to achieve the relevant goals at each stage of recovery and rehabilitation.
 Evidence regarding robotics and VR is still too limited to provide definitive clinical practice recommendations, and it remains unclear whether incorporation is more beneficial at one stage of rehabilitation than others.

 Wearable powered orthoses can serve both functional and therapeutic goals by compensating for a patient’s neurological deficits while training muscles and coordination.
 Stroke patients using an electromyogram (EMG)-controlled exoskeletal upper limb-powered orthosis showed improvement in function and spasticity.12 A randomized controlled multisite trial of post-stroke patients with a chronic paretic arm examined task oriented training with the use of an exoskeleton robot and showed improvement in upper extremity function that was superior to conventional treatment28.
 In a study of powered exoskeletal robots for the lower extremities in patients with motor complete SCI, exoskeletal robots were shown to be safe and well tolerated, and participants were able to walk independently for periods of five to ten minutes with reported physical and psychological benefits.13 Exoskeletons can also be used for individuals with movement disorders such as tremors, to help monitor, diagnose and dampen tremors.
 A study of five subjects showed statistically significant decreases in all subjects with the use of an exoskeleton.14

 Functional, independent robots can perform activities of daily living, supervisory tasks, or function as a companion.
 These robots are still in development and limited in function.
 Other robots that help primarily with function include single point-of-contact, end effectors that aid with ADL performance.
 These can be difficult to master in terms of proprioceptive feedback, especially given that the weight of the device can affect positioning and control of actions.15